armandofox/armandofox.github.io/_pages/music-theater.md

 # I Play Some Instruments

-I play piano and keyboards very well, drums reasonably well, single reeds (clarinet and tenor/alto sax) not very well at all, and I'm slowly getting better on accordion and harmonica.
+I play piano and keyboards very well, drums reasonably well, single reeds (clarinet and tenor/alto sax) not very well at all, and I'm slowly getting better on accordion, harmonica, and tin whistle.

 I started **classical piano** training at age 5 with private instructors, and later completed the Mannes College of Music (now part of the [New School](http://newschool.edu/)) Certificate Program including piano performance with concert pianist and educator [Michael Boriskin](http://www.dworkincompany.com/html/boriskin/boriskin_artist.html) and others, ensemble, theory, ear training, orchestration, choir, chamber performance, ...the whole enchilada.